Bernardine do Régo: Life

-In 1964 she wasd appointed administrative and consular affairs director at the Republic of Dahomey's Ministry of Foreign Affairs.
+In 1964 she was appointed administrative and consular affairs director at the Republic of Dahomey's Ministry of Foreign Affairs.
 In 1970 she became technical consultant to the Office of the Presidency.
-After the 1972 Dahomeyan coup d'état she served as a diplomat in France, the United States, and as ambassador to Nigeria.
-She is in retirement in Cotonou.
+After the 1972 Dahomeyan coup d'état she served as a diplomat in France, the United States, and as ambassador to Nigeria and was the first Beninese woman to hold the position of diplomat.

+At the end of her life she retired in Cotonou.